 Winter can be a great ally in the process of connecting with the dream that yearns to dream through one's life and heart.
 The long dark nights and the cold weather lend themselves well to inward journeys.
 Everyone is capable of carving out time for solitude and introspection, even if life is overwhelming or busy.
 The point is to begin where you are… To carve out a little space to allow the unfelt feelings to unfold like a roadmap.

-These are three of the questions that I plan to sit with this winter:
+These are three of the questions that I sit with each winter:

 1) What is the core dream that the earth yearns to dream through my life and my heart?

 2) What do I need to let go of to allow room for its growth?